 - No background or foreground colour options.

-- This has no effect on the text or line colour choices.
+- This does not affect the text or line colour choices.

 - Solid